At this time of year, colds and flu are almost inevitable, no matter how much you wrap up warm and try to stay away from germs.

 Black elderberry is also reported to have anti-inflammatory and immune modulating properties.

 Its anti-viral benefits may be due in part to its highly concentrated anthocyanin content.
 (4)

 Anthocyanins are a class of flavonoids that act as powerful antioxidants in the body.

-You may already be familiar with echinacea, especially during this winter period when cold and flu viruses seem to lurk around every corner; but how much do you really know about the amazing properties of this popular herb?
+You may already be familiar with echinacea, especially useful during the winter when cold and flu viruses seem to lurk around every corner, but how much do you know about the amazing properties of this popular herb?

 Echinacea was originally native to America but is now cultivated in the UK.

 It was once prized by native Indians for treating wounds and infections as well being an all-round tonic.